rgomide/react-native-web-lessons/03-navigation-between-screens/README.md

 ## Navigating with React Navigation

-According to image bellow, we need to create a `Stack Navigator` object which can pass props to the screens.
+According to image below, we need to create a `Stack Navigator` object which can pass props to the screens.

 ![](../assets/2022-09-16-11-37-07.png)